open-mmlab/mmagic/docs/en/install.rst

 MMEditing is fully supported on CPUs, despite the slow running speed.
 Nevertheless, the CPU version is much more lightweight and easier to configure compared to GPU versions.

-For macOS users, this is the only choice.
+For macOS, this is the only choice.

 **Step 1**.
 Create and activate a conda virtual environment